xkeshav/color-collector/.github/CONTRIBUTING.md

 ### Financial support

-It’s possible to support us financially by becoming a backer or sponsor through [Open Collective][collective].
+It’s possible to support us financially by becoming a backer or sponsor.

 ### Improve docs